alamehan/nice-list/README.md

 **Catatan** : Daftar plugin dibawah merupakan hasil filter dari total 600+ figma plugins. _**Terakhir Update** : 10/07/2020_

 * Project Starter
-  * [Project Scaffold](https://www.figma.com/community/plugin/747372158567878238/Project-Scaffold) - This plugin Generates a Scaffold for your Product design project in just 1 click.
+  * [Project Scaffold](https://www.figma.com/community/plugin/747372158567878238/Project-Scaffold) - Generates a scaffold for your Product design project in just 1 click.
   * [Quick Thumbnail](https://www.figma.com/community/plugin/861544263629766272/Quick-Thumbnail) - Quick help to build a beautiful thumbnail for your figma files.
   * [Product Planner](https://www.figma.com/community/plugin/766652281834442616/Product-Planner) - 15 product manager templates & 12 product planner templates.
-  * [Status Annitations](https://www.figma.com/community/plugin/795096273369409539/Status-Annotations) - Quickly indicate the status of your designes when collaborating with your team.
+  * [Status Annitations](https://www.figma.com/community/plugin/795096273369409539/Status-Annotations) - Indicate the status of your designes when collaborating with your team.
   * [Notepad](https://www.figma.com/community/plugin/739527655081183968/Notepad) - Use Notepad to add a place for notes to your Figma documents.
+Automatically saved.
   * [Time Machine](https://www.figma.com/community/plugin/734492262527930956/Time-Machine) - Time Machine saves and organizes work that you want to look back on.
   * [Design Inspo](https://www.figma.com/community/plugin/738775292786594626/Design-Inspo) - The best way to quickly look for design inspiration while you work.
   * [Inspyre](https://www.figma.com/community/plugin/788238141732031933/Inspyre) - The perfect icon, inspiration for a logo, or the perfect component.

 * Web Safe Guide
   * [A11y](https://www.figma.com/community/plugin/733159460536249875/A11y---Color-Contrast-Checker) - Design products that are accessible, ethical, and inclusive.
-All based on WCAG guidelines.
+All based on WCAG.
-  * [Contrast](https://www.figma.com/community/plugin/748533339900865323/Contrast) - Makes it easy to check the contrast ratios of colors as you work.
+  * [Contrast](https://www.figma.com/community/plugin/748533339900865323/Contrast) - Select and scan for contrast issues on gradients, images, blends and fills.
   * [Color Blind](https://www.figma.com/community/plugin/733343906244951586/Color-Blind) - allows you to view your designs in the 8 different types of color vision deficiencies.
   * [VisualEyes](https://www.figma.com/community/plugin/740542057689267294/VisualEyes) - Understand how users look in your prototypes and how clear pleasing are your designs.
-  * [Design Lint](https://www.figma.com/community/plugin/801195587640428208/Design-Lint) - Finds missing styles within your designs on all your layers.
+  * [Design Lint](https://www.figma.com/community/plugin/801195587640428208/Design-Lint) - Find and fix errors in your designs.
+Ensure your designs are consistent.

 * Tools & Tidy Up
   * [Easy Units](https://www.figma.com/community/plugin/835063877729335093/Easy-Units) - Convert your shape and text from pixels to inches, rem, cm, ft.
+Great for any project.
   * [Super Select](https://www.figma.com/community/plugin/750783568176946334/Super-Select) - Select All Siblings and Invert Siblings support multiple layer selections.
   * [Clean Document](https://www.figma.com/community/plugin/767379019764649932/Clean-Document) - Automagically organize and clean up your Figma document.
 Smart rename, sort, etc.
   * [Reset Text Layer Name](https://www.figma.com/community/plugin/768671547563304036/Reset-Text-Layer-Name) - Ever end up wanting to reset your layer names?
 This plugin will help you.